Lillie Shockney: Beyond Johns Hopkins

 The impact of Shockney's advocacy, publications and programs has been felt far beyond Johns Hopkins.
 Schockney's programs for nurse navigation and patient retreats have been adopted by other institutions.

 In 1995, Shockney and her mother, Charmayne Dierker, co-founded the national nonprofit Mothers Supporting Daughters with Breast Cancer.
 In 1997, Shockney testified before the U.S. Senate committee regarding the Women's Health and Cancer Rights Act.
 She argued that insurers should cover the costs of reconstructive breast surgery, just as they covered reconstructive surgery for testicular cancer.
 When the act was passed, coverage for women as well as men became part of the law.

 In 2003, she became chair of the National Quality Initiative of the National Consortium of Breast Centers (NCBC).
 As of 2012, the NCBC's National Quality Measures for Breast Centers (NQMBC) program was credited with providing the most detailed surgical quality measures available, listing 37 measures for breast cancer diagnosis and treatment.

 In 2009, Shockney co-founded the Academy of Oncology Nurse & Patient Navigators (AONN+).
-She served as its program director from 2009–2019.
+She served as its program director from 2009 to 2019.
 When AONN+ became a member of the American College of Surgeons Commission on Cancer (CoC) in 2015, Shockney represented the organization as its commissioner to the CoC.
 In 2020, the AONN+ Foundation for Learning, Inc. received national accreditation from the ANSI National Accreditation Board (ANAB) and its parent, the American National Standards Institute (ANSI).
 The Foundation became the only national program with certification under ISO/IEC 17024 for programs in oncology nurse and patient navigation.

 With Terry Langbaum, Shockney helped to develop the Work Stride: Managing Cancer at Work employee benefits program at Johns Hopkins.
 Launched there in 2012, it was offered to other employers as of 2016 through a collaboration with Johns Hopkins HealthCare Solutions.

-Shockney served as the Editor-in-Chief of the Journal of Oncology Navigation & Survivorship from 2012–2023.
+Shockney served as the Editor-in-Chief of the Journal of Oncology Navigation & Survivorship from 2012 to 2023.

 She has also served on the editorial boards of journals such as the Annals of Nursing and Practice.

 In 2021, Shockney co-founded the Association of Chronic & Complex Care Nurse Navigators (ACCCNN) with Billie Lynn Allard and Jennifer Edwards.
 The professional association held its inaugural summit in 2023, for nurse navigators caring for patients with chronic diseases.